Joachim Kroll: Method

 Kroll was very particular about where he killed, only killing in the same place on a few occasions years apart.
 This, and the fact that there were a number of other killers operating in the area at the time, helped him to evade capture.
 Kroll would surprise his victims and strangle them quickly.
-Afterward he would strip the body and have intercourse with it, often masturbating over it again.
+Afterwards, he would strip the body and have intercourse with it, often masturbating over it again.
 He would then mutilate and cut off pieces to be eaten later.
 Upon returning home, he would have intercourse again with a rubber sex doll he had for this purpose.

 Arrest

 On 3 July 1976, Kroll was arrested for kidnapping and killing a four-year-old girl named Marion Ketter.
-As police went from home to home, a neighbor approached a policeman and told him that the waste-pipe in his apartment building had blocked up, and when he had asked his neighbor, Kroll, whether he knew what had been blocking the pipe, Kroll had simply replied, "guts".
-Upon this report, the police went up to Kroll's apartment and found the body of Marion Ketter cut up: some parts were in the refrigerator, a small hand was cooking in a pan of boiling water and the entrails were found stuck in the waste-pipe.
+As police went from home to home, a neighbour approached a policeman and told him that the waste pipe in his apartment building had been blocked up, and when he had asked his neighbour, Kroll, whether he knew what had been blocking the pipe, Kroll had simply replied, "guts".
+Upon this report, the police went up to Kroll's apartment and found the body of Marion Ketter cut up: some parts were in the refrigerator, a small hand was cooking in a pan of boiling water and the entrails were found stuck in the waste pipe.
 Kroll was immediately arrested.

 Trial and death

 He admitted killing Marion Ketter and gave details of 13 other murders and one attempted murder over the previous two decades.

 Kroll said that he often sliced portions of flesh from his victims to cook and eat them, claiming that he did this to save on his grocery bills.
 In custody, he believed that he was going to get a simple operation to cure him of his homicidal urges and would then be released from prison.
-Instead he was charged with eight murders and one attempted murder.
+Instead, he was charged with eight murders and one attempted murder.
 In April 1982, after a 151-day trial, he was convicted on all counts and was given a life sentence.

 He died of a heart attack in 1991 in the prison of Rheinbach.